SravanRajupalem/FootballPredictions/README.rst

     # Merging Player Injuries with FBRef Profiles
     player_injuries_info_df = pd.merge(left=player_injuries_df_2, right=player_info_df, left_on='FBRefID', right_on='FBRefId', how='inner')

     # Merge with TM Profile information
     player_injuries_profile_final = pd.merge(left=player_injuries_info_df, right=tm_profile_df, left_on='TMId', right_on='TMId', how='inner')

-This is just the beginning.
+This is just the beginning...

 .. image:: images/referee.gif

-There is a great number of steps taken on this notebook, we will only highlights the ones we believe are the most relevant ones.
+There is a great number of steps taken on this notebook, we only highlight the ones we believe are the most relevant.
 Steps like removing duplicates, dropping NaNs, updating the column types, and any other basic operations are excluded.
 We also do some testing in order to understand what data cleaning is required and more.
 Please refer to the **17.
 Consolidate Profile Data Dataframe.ipynb** for the complete notebook.

-Here we create some important features that are considered for our time series models
+Here we create some important features that are considered for our time series models.

 .. code:: python